tydaeus/notes/git/common_commands.md

 ### git revert
 `git revert <commit>...` makes a commit that reverts prior commit(s).
 Note that `git revert` cannot be restricted to a single file; it operates on the entire tree.

+If reverting a merge, the mainline (parent to be reverted back to) must be specified.
+This is typically parent 1. `git revert <commit> --mainline 1`.
+Beware: GUI tools may make it unclear what the meaning of the selected parent is.

 ### git restore
 `git restore <path>...` restores working files from HEAD.